Camiguin Mindanao, Philippines Travel Guide

 Drivers are often waiting for arriving passengers.

-From Laguindingan Airport (CGY), take an express bus/van to Bulua Bus Terminal, then bus/van to Balingoan Port.
+From Laguindingan Airport (CGY), go on an rapid bus/van to Bulua Bus Terminal, then bus/van to Balingoan Port.

-From Balingoan, take a ferry to Benoni Port in Camiguin.
+From Balingoan, catch a ferry to Benoni Port in Camiguin.
 Direct private van services also exist.

 Purchasing a local SIM card upon arrival greatly aids communication and navigation throughout the island.